RaajYedida/BountyChecker/README.md

 # BountyChecker
-A tool to check Cetus Bounties in Real Time
+A tool to check Cetus Bounties in Real Time on MacOS

 # How does this work?
 It reads and parses your EE.log